Building Value in Staying Close

 That is connection-based walking.

-If pulling is connected to reactivity or big emotions, our Reactivity & Behavior page explains how emotional safety supports better leash skills.
+If pulling is connected to reactivity or big emotions, our [Reactivity and Behavior page] explains how emotional safety supports better leash skills.

 Want Calmer Walks to Feel Normal?